 On their feet, men wore leather shoes if they could afford them.
 You can tell if a medieval painting or tapestry was made before or after about 1300 AD by looking at the mens' shoes.
 In the earlier paintings men wear shoes with square toes, but later the shoes have pointy toes and even curve up at the toes in a kind of hook, just to be extra fancy.

 Women also wore different kinds of clothes depending on who they were.
-All women wore at least one tunic down to their ankles.
+All women wore at least one tunic down past their knees.
 Many women, if they could afford it, wore a linen under-tunic and a woolen over-tunic, and often a wool cloak over that if they were going outside.
-On their legs women sometimes wore woven tights or socks, but - unlike in Central Asia or India - European women never wore pants.
-Nuns wore tunics like other women, but generally in black or white rather than colors.
-Rich women often wore fancy tall hats, sometimes with streamers coming off them.
-They sometimes plucked the hair from their foreheads to give themselves very high foreheads which people thought were beautiful.
+Instead of wearing a bra, they laced up their over-tunic tightly across the chest to provide support.
+(Though some women may have had bras, too: they called them "breast bags".)
+On their legs women sometimes wore woven tights or socks, but - unlike in Central Asia or India - European women rarely wore pants.
+Even more than in China, men seem to have thought dresses and robes looked more civilized, but pants were more convenient, so they decided that men could wear pants, but women would have to show that the family was civilized by wearing dresses.